-12. Consensus exists to amend the Montreal Protocol in 2016 to phase down HFCs
+12. Consensus reached to amend the Montreal Protocol in 2016 to phase down HFCs

-At MOP 27 in November 2015 the Parties agreed to "work within the Montreal Protocol to an HFC amendment in 2016."
-Immediately prior to the MOP, the 36th Open-ended Working Group (OEWG) decided to form a contact group that will sort out issues relating to the feasibility of phasing down HFCs and ways to manage HFCs.
-Proposition in the contact group produced an agreement to work to the HFC amendment in 2016 with meetings held throughout 2016.
-This includes two OEWGs.
+At the MOP 27 in November 2015 the Parties agreed to "work within the Montreal Protocol to an HFC amendment in 2016."
+Immediately prior to the MOP, the 36th Open-ended Working Group (OEWG) decided to form a contact group that would sort out issues relating to the feasibility of phasing down HFCs and ways to manage HFCs.
+Negotiations in the contact group produced an agreement to work to the HFC amendment in 2016 with meetings held throughout 2016.
+This included two OEWGs.
 The first was held 4 to 8 April in Geneva, Switzerland, at the end of which the Parties suspended the meeting and agreed to resume for two additional days prior to the next meeting.
 The Parties resumed OEWG 37 from 15 to 16 July in addition to holding OEWG 38 from 18 to 21 July in Vienna, Austria.
 This was followed by an extraordinary MOP from 22 to 23 July in Vienna, Austria.
-OEWG 38 was suspended and will be resumed on 8 October 2016, prior to MOP 28.
-Decided MOP is scheduled from 10 to 14 October 2016 in Kigali, Rwanda.
-The following section outlines the growing support for addressing high-GWP HFCs under the Montreal Protocol:
+OEWG 38 was suspended and resumed on 8 October 2016, prior to the MOP 28.
+The regular MOP took place from 10 to 15